 - Capital Gains Tax – Applied to the difference between the purchase price and the sale price for a person who isn’t an Irish tax resident.

-If you are interested I property purchase in Ireland, our accountants in Ireland can give you detailed information on tax liability for property owners, both individuals and corporate.
-With our help you will also be able to easily manage any taxation issues in Ireland, if you are a foreign investor who wishes to buy commercial or residential real estate and have questions about the taxes that you will be subject to.
+If you are interested in property purchase in Ireland, our accountants in Ireland can give you detailed information on tax liability for property owners, both individuals and corporations.
+With our help, you will also be able to easily manage any taxation issues in Ireland, if you are a foreign investor who wishes to buy commercial or residential real estate and have questions about the taxes that you will be subject to.

 If you wish to leave the purchased property to a certain family member after you pass away, we can help you when making a will in Ireland.

 If you are interested in issues concerning the division of property should you need to get a divorce in Ireland, our lawyers can answer your questions.
 We also provide complete representation during the divorce proceedings.
 While legal representation during divorce is not mandatory, it is always advisable, especially in more complex cases in which jointly owned properties are involved.